 October 28, November 4, 11, 18, December 2, 9

 This course will be an inquiry into the methodology of Somatic Coaching and the principles of Embodied Leadership as used in organizational work.
-The distinctions, principles and practices will be organized around one’s own personal and professional development.
+Distinctions, principles and practices will be organized around one’s own personal and professional development.

-Practices for embodied leadership in teams and organizations, the importance of somatic embodied practices to sustain change and transformation and the cost of teams and organizations who do not include our capacity for intuition, sensing and feeling will all be explored.
+Methods for embodied leadership in teams and organizations, the importance of somatic embodied practices to sustain change and transformation, and the cost of teams and organizations who do not include our capacity for intuition, sensing and feeling will be explored.

 6 Live, Interactive Zoom Sessions

 6 Q&As with Dr. Richard Strozzi-Heckler